-Waste education is a key component of the waste management structure in the region.
-The education program aims to minimise domestic waste generation, improve recycling efficiencies and improve the community's awareness of Council's waste management services.
-The program caters for school and community education through a range of initiatives.
-These initiatives include:
+Waste education is a key component of the region's waste management structure.
+Our education program aims to minimise domestic waste generation, improve recycling efficiencies and improve the community's awareness of Council's waste management services.
+The program caters for school and community education through a range of initiatives including:

 - Teacher development